 The fast half concluded with a performance of British composer Graham Fitkin’s Circuit; a work for two pianos and orchestra which tested all the performers to the limit.
 This complex piece was played by pianists Kathryn Stott and Noriko Ogawa who relentlessly powered their way through a never ending myriad of stampeding wide spread chords, changing meters and dissonant rapid passagework.
 The result was electrifying and the composer, who was present, looked elated.

 The concert closed with an arresting account of Rachmaninov’s Concerto No.2 in C minor Op 18 given by Ukrainian pianist Valentina Lisitsa.
 In my opinion, this was the highlight of the evening and proved that Rachmaninov’s most popular piece never loses its appeal.
 Lisitsa produced an exquisite expressive sound and demonstrated breathtaking technical control.
-Rhythmically incisive, she played with such speed and gusto that occasionally the orchestra could not keep up!
+Rhythmically incisive, she played with speed and gusto.
 Valentina’s encore, Liszt’s La Campanella, brought the concert to a close.
 BBC Radio 3 excelled in combining such diverse piano abilities and repertoire; hopefully Pudsey succeeded in raising some cash too.